cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 other-langs: [{"lang":"pt","article":"o-que-e-cloudflare"}]
 ---

-As is broadly known, so far I've been writing this article, since August 29, 2024.
-X, formerly Twitter is blocked in Brazil.
+Since August 29, 2024, X (formerly Twitter) has been blocked in Brazil for violating election disinformation laws.
+However, on September 18, X briefly became accessible again.
+The reason?
+Cloudflare.
 The question lies on top of infringing Brazilian laws regarding disinformation during the elections.
 The subject is complex and I do not want to go deeper in this article.

 ![Twitter and Cloudflare](/assets/images/what-is-cloudflare/twitter-cloudflare.webp)

-But, to the surprise of all Brazillian Twitter users, on September, 18, Twitter suddenly was accessible for all Brazillian people.
-In the legal landscape, nothing changed.
+But, to the surprise of Brazilian Twitter users, on [September, 18, Twitter suddenly was accessible for all Brazilian people](https://www.bbc.com/portuguese/articles/c5y3xy47jxzo).
+Legally, nothing had changed.
 So why did Twitter suddenly get back to operating from the vail?

 The answer?
 Cloudflare.
 Twitter just started to operate behind Cloudflare and then, every newspaper started to try to explain what is this Cloudflare thing.
 Is it a Shield?
-An armor that Elon Musk dressed Twitter against the Brazillian Supreme Curt?
-And why, if was so failing proof against the Supreme Court, did Twitter go offline two days later?
+An armor that Elon Musk dressed Twitter against the Brazilian Supreme Curt?
+And why, if was so fail-proof against the Supreme Court, did Twitter go offline two days later?
 Let's explain and see how Cloudflare works in practice.

 ## What Cloudflare is for?

-Long story short, Cloudflare is a middleman between some premises offering online services, like a website, blog, media server, and the internet.
+Long story short, Cloudflare acts as an intermediary between your online service, like a website or media server, and the internet, offering security and performance improvements.
+Like a website, blog, media server, and the internet.
 Ok.
 But why?
 Why add somebody between?

 Various reasons.
 The first and most obvious is that Cloudflare acts as a protection, blocking attacks on your premises and handling SSL connections and certificates, instead of you, which is very cool.